directvt/vtm/doc/settings.md

   - A case with a file reference:
     - `./vtm --config "/path/to/override_defaults.xml"` - Take the file list from the '/path/to/override_defaults.xml'.

-## Dynamic XML
+## DynamicXML

 ### Differences from classical XML

-Dynamic XML is based on the XML 1.1 standard, with the following exceptions:
+DynamicXML is based on the XML 1.1 standard, with the following exceptions:

  - Document encoding is UTF-8 only.
  - Any Unicode characters are allowed, including the U+0000 (null) character.